carmencchow/cyclistic_casestudy/README.md

 <b>Speed</b>

-Let's see if the each groups' average ride speed offers insights into how they use the bikes.
-We'll calculate average speed of each ride by taking the distance and dividing it by the trip duration.
+Let's see if the each group's average ride speed offers insights into how they use the bikes differently.
+We'll calculate the average speed of each ride by taking the distance and dividing it by the trip duration.

 ![bike_type_speed](https://github.com/user-attachments/assets/8a23f2fa-0ea9-42d2-b5f7-8cf395c581f3)
 ![avg sped type](https://github.com/user-attachments/assets/8ca80245-9192-4fda-a33e-a370df955c61)

-We'll compare the average speed of both groups on classic bikes, which are the favoured by both groups of riders.
+We'll compare the average speed of rides on classic bikes, the preferred bike for both groups of riders.
 A casual rider's average speed on a classic bike is 8.17m/s compared to an annual member's average speed of 12.17 m/s on the same bike.
 Casual rides bike at more leisurely speeds which make sense if they are mainly using bikes for sightseeing and exploring.

 <h3><b>Seasonal Trends</b></h3>